-- for money, stock rationalisation and the development of sustainable communities, the Council would prefer developers to choose an RP partner with an existing concentration of units in the Borough. - 6.13 Should a developer wish to work with an RP who is not on the Council's own preferred list, the Council will require early dialogue between the developer and the potential RP provider at the pre-application stage.
+- 7.11 The Council's preferred method for the provision of affordable housing5 is through the involvement of a Registered Provider (RP).
+The involvement of a RP is the best way of ensuring that provision is designed and managed so that it meets local needs and will remain affordable for successive occupiers. - 7.12 The Council will encourage and facilitate early discussions with RPs to ensure that a partnership approach is adopted early in the process.
+The Council will provide developers with a list of RP partners who have a local management presence in the Borough.
+In line with Homes England policies regarding value for money, stock rationalisation and the development of sustainable communities, the Council would prefer developers to choose an RP partner with an existing concentration of units in the Borough. - 7.13 Should a developer wish to work with an RP who is not on the Council's own preferred list, the Council will require early dialogue between the developer and the potential RP provider at the pre-application stage.
 The Council would require detailed information on the RPs standards in order to be satisfied that effective measures are in place to ensure the "quality local management" of the homes.
-The Council will also need to be assured that the allocation of the homes will be undertaken fairly and properly to meet local needs. - 6.14 It is important that for applications which specify on site affordable housing, the applicant provides information evidencing dialogue with an RP and the RP have been influential in the proposed house types and tenures.
+The Council will also need to be assured that the allocation of the homes will be undertaken fairly and properly to meet local needs. - 7.14 It is important that for applications which specify on site affordable housing, the applicant provides information evidencing dialogue with an RP and the RP have been influential in the proposed house types and tenures.